The World's Smallest Pasta Shapes

 1.)
 Tempestine all'uovo

-The smallest pasta shape we found in the whole of Sardinia is an egg version of the traditional flour and water tempestine, sold by one of the island's biggest supermarket chains, Conrad.
+The smallest pasta shape in Sardinia is an egg version of the traditional flour and water tempestine, sold by one of the island's biggest supermarket chains, Conrad.

 Tempestine all'uovo pasta shape.

-This pasta shape is so ridiculously small that we had to buy specialist digital scales just to measure its weight.
-It took 10 pieces of tempestine before we could be confident that the average weight of a single piece is a miniscule 0.0057g.
+This pasta shape is so ridiculously small that we had to buy specialist digital scales to measure its weight.
+It took ten pieces of tempestine before we could be confident that the average weight of a single piece is a minuscule 0.0057g.

 Of course, smart alecs will argue that you could simply chop a piece of tempestine in half and create an even smaller shape.
-That's true, and it's why we never get drawn into the age-old question of "how many pasta shapes are there?" because the answer is literally infinite.
+That's true, and it's why we never get drawn into the age-old question of "How many pasta shapes are there?" because the answer is infinite.

 Tiny pieces of Tempestine pasta being weighed on digital scales.